Shamar/shamar.github.io/_posts/2018-10-06-the-intelligent-symbiosis.markdown

 author: giacomo
 ---

-*This is a translated (and polished) transcript of [my talk](http://www.radioradicale.it/scheda/553800/iframe?i=3892905) (slides [here](http://www.tesio.it/talks/ai/2018_Milano_La-Simbiosi-Intelligente.pdf)) at the XV Congress of the Associazion Luca Coscioni about Research Freedom.*
+*This is a translated (and polished) transcript of [my talk](http://www.radioradicale.it/scheda/553800/iframe?i=3892905) (slides [here](http://www.tesio.it/talks/ai/2018_Milano_La-Simbiosi-Intelligente.pdf)) at the XV Congress of the Association Luca Coscioni about Research Freedom.*

 Good evening, my name Giacomo, I'm a programmer and I will try to share here a more pratical perspective on these matters.
 I will talk about [the symbiosis between humans and machines](http://groups.csail.mit.edu/medg/people/psz/Licklider.html), trying to envision a path that can move us forward into this direction.